Key Quote

 FEMALE AGENCY

-Beatrice's soliloquy is a rare moment of autonomous (self-directed) decision in the play.
+Beatrice's soliloquy is a rare moment of autonomousautonomous — Self-governing; making one's own decisions decision in the play.
 Unlike Hero, whose romantic fate is arranged by men, Beatrice actively chooses to love.
-Even though she's been manipulated, the decision to abandon 'maiden pride' is presented as her own — Shakespeare grants her agency even within a patriarchal framework that restricts women's choices.
+Even though she's been manipulated, the decision to abandon 'maiden pride' is presented as her own — Shakespeare grants her agencyagency — The capacity to act independently and make one's own choices even within a patriarchal framework that restricts women's choices.

 Key Words